 4.4.1 The “Right Team”

-Although not a first-time adopter of collaborative delivery methods themselves, Interviewee 0 2.1, an owner’s representative, highlights the importance of having the “right team” when describing the deciding factor that led the team of Case Study 2 to win the job over their competitors: “It was bringing the right team at the right time and everybody seemed to have the right attitude towards it and that was really the difference maker” (Appendix K, 106-107).
+Although not a first-time adopter of collaborative delivery methods themselves, Interviewee O 2.1, an owner’s representative, highlights the importance of having the “right team” when describing the deciding factor that led the team of Case Study 2 to win the job over their competitors: “It was bringing the right team at the right time and everybody seemed to have the right attitude towards it and that was really the difference maker” (Appendix K, 106-107).
 This sentiment was echoed by multiple interviewees including Interviewees C 2.2, C 2.3, D 2.1, and TP 2.1 (Appendix H, 724-730; Appendix I, 482-485; Appendix J, 332-333; Appendix L, 607-621).
 Furthermore, almost all interviewees had mostly positive things to say with regard to their respective teams.
 The importance of the overall team was even noticed by the Project Executive of the enclosures trade partner for Case Study 2 who said “… the team that [Interviewee C 2.1]’s put together there is one of the more, if not the most impressive, team that I’ve seen” (Appendix M, 257-258).

 It’s evident that the formation of a cohesive team is critical to the success of collaborative project delivery methods.
 That said, the creation of the “right team” is not without its challenges.
 These challenges appear to result from one of two causes: conflicting personalities and improper alignment.
 Regarding conflicting personalities, even two years into the Case Study 2 project, the Assistant Project Manager (Interviewee C 2.2) had this to say: